These travel destinations are steeped in the history of the civil rights movement.

 You can celebrate Martin Luther King Jr.’s towering achievements by doing one of your favorite things: traveling.
 A variety of sites operated by the National Parks Service and nonprofit organizations offer the opportunity to enjoy your three days off by immersing yourself in the history of the civil rights movement in vibrant communities across the American South.
 Add these to your all-American must-see list.

 At 252 Montgomery Street in Montgomery, Alabama, you can see the exact spot where civil rights activist Rosa Parks refused to give up her bus seat to a white man on December 1, 1955.
 Her subsequent arrest triggered the Montgomery Bus Boycott, in which Dr. King played a leading role.
-Today, 252 Montgomery Street is home to Troy University’s Rosa Parks Library and Museum (free).
+Today, 252 Montgomery Street is home to Troy University’s Rosa Parks Library and Museum (troy.edu/rosaparks).
 The Southern Poverty Law Center’s Civil Rights Memorial, designed by Maya Lin (best known for the Vietnam Veterans Memorial in D.C.), is a black granite table and wall engraved with the history of the civil rights movement and the names of its martyrs, along with one of Dr. King’s favorite biblical paraphrases, “We will not be satisfied until justice rolls down like waters and righteousness like a mighty stream.”
-An adjacent Civil Rights Memorial Center (splcenter.org/civil-rights-memorial) educates visitors on the history of the bus boycott and the larger movement ($2).
+An adjacent Civil Rights Memorial Center (splcenter.org/civil-rights-memorial) educates visitors on the history of the bus boycott and the larger movement.
 For visitors hungry for more civil rights-era historical sites, the center is a short walk from Dexter Avenue King Memorial Baptist Church (where King served as pastor at the time of the bus boycott), the Alabama State Capitol, and the Alabama Department of Archives and History.